6 Travel Souvenir Ideas: The Best Things to Buy on Vacation

-We all like bringing souvenirs back home from our travels to remind us of the places we have visited.
+We all like bringing souvenirs back home from our travels to remind us of the places we visit.

 6 Souvenir Ideas

-So what are the best souvenir ideas which aren’t going to end collecting dust, long forgotten and never to be shown or used?
+So what makes a souvenir great?
+The best souvenir ideas aren’t going to end up collecting dust, long forgotten and never to be shown or used.

 • Is it to help you remember your trip?

-• Are you trying to make your vacation feeling last longer?
+• Are you trying to make your vacation vibe last longer?

 • Do you want to show off and make your friends jealous of the places you’ve been to?

-• Are you buying it for someone else to let them know you thought of them while travelling?
+• Are you buying it for someone else to let them know you thought of them while traveling?

-If you bring something consumable from your vacation, your travel experience will be prolonged beyond the time you spent in an incredible resort (exploring secluded Dominican Republic beaches, maybe?).
+If you bring something edible from your vacation, your travel experience will be prolonged beyond the time you spent in an incredible resort (exploring secluded Dominican Republic beaches, maybe?).

-The souvenir ideas in this category are endless:
+The vacation souvenir ideas in this category are endless:

 • Pack a few unripe mangoes or pineapples and eat them within a few days of your return.